Ale2611/Euro2024/README.md

 # Euro2024
-Code and exercises about Euro 2024
+Code and exercises about Euro 2024 - Data Analytics

 ENG - In this repository, you will find some projects that I develop in Python about Euro 2024

 ES - En este repositorio, encontrarás algunos proyectos que desarrollé en Python sobre el tema del Euro 2024